JackFred2/ChestTracker/.github/ISSUE_TEMPLATE/bug-report.md

 What should happen.

 **Additional context**
 Add any other context about the problem here.
+Post your full latest.log (in your `logs` folder) if you can.